idris-lang/Idris-dev/docs/effects/depeff.rst

 These requirements can be expressed formally in , by creating a ``FILE_IO`` effect parameterised over a file handle state, which is either empty, open for reading, or open for writing.
-The ``FILE_IO`` effect’s definition is given in Listing :ref:`eff-fileio`.
+The ``FILE_IO`` effect’s definition is given below.
 Note that this effect is mainly for illustrative purposes—typically we would also like to support random access files and better reporting of error conditions.

-.. _eff-fileio:
 .. code-block:: idris
-    :caption: File I/O Effect

     module Effect.File